Light painting: Techniques

 Light painting using handheld lights to selectively illuminate or colour parts of the subject or scene or to evenly light large architectural interiors has been used in professional photography since the 1930s as described by Leslie Walker and Ansel Adams.
 Light painting requires a slow shutter speed, usually at least a second in duration.
 Light painting can imitate characteristics of traditional painting; superimposition and transparency can easily be achieved by moving, adding or removing lights or subjects during or between exposures.

 Projector light painting, by waving a white translucent flash diffuser in the light path of a portable projector, the continuous motion creates an invisible screen in the air for the projected image in the photo.

 Light paintings can be created using a webcam.
 The painted image can already be seen while drawing by using a monitor or projector.
 Another technique is the projection of images on to irregular surfaces (such as faces or buildings), in effect "painting" them with light.
 A photograph or other fixed portrayal of the resulting image is then made.

 Kinetic light painting is achieved by moving the camera and is the antithesis of traditional photography.
 At night, or in a dark room, the camera can be removed from the tripod and used like a paintbrush.
 For example, using the night sky as the canvas, the camera as the brush and artificially-lit cityscapes as the palette.
 Putting energy into moving the camera by stroking lights, making patterns and laying down backgrounds can create abstract artistic images.
+Also known as "camera drag" or "shutter drag".

 There are five basic types of light painting or light drawing:

 Historically they have just been lumped into a category called light painting, there are subclasses of the different ways you can use a light recorder (aka camera) to make photographs of just light or adding subject matter into a light painting or light drawing.

 A distinction can be made between light painting and light drawings or subgroups of this type of work;